openenclave/openenclave/samples/helloworld/README.md

 ### Develop an enclave

-An enclave exposes its functionality to the host application in the form of a set of trusted methods that are defined in the `helloworld.edl` file and implemented in within the enclave project.
+An enclave exposes its functionality to the host application in the form of a set of trusted methods that are defined in the `helloworld.edl` file and implemented within the enclave project.

 The helloworld sample implements a single function named `enclave_helloworld` which is called by the host.
-All it does is print out a message and then call back to host.
+All it does is print out a message and then call back to the host.
 No parameters are passed in this sample for simplicity.

 The full source for the enclave implementation is here: [helloworld/enc/enc.c](/samples/helloworld/enc/enc.c)